mlbvn/ml-yearning-vi/chapters/all_chapters.md

 > In the section “Comparing to Human-Level Performance (Chapters 33 to 35), I will discuss in more detail the process of comparing a learning algorithm’s performance to human-level performance.

-Trong phần “So sánh với hiệu quả cấp con người (chương 33 tới chương 35), tôi sẽ thảo luận chi tiết hơn quá trình so sánh hiệu quả một thuật toán học máy với hiệu quả cấp con người.
+Trong phần “So sánh với chất lượng cấp con người (chương 33 tới chương 35), tôi sẽ thảo luận chi tiết hơn quá trình so sánh chất lượng một thuật toán học máy với chất lượng cấp con người.

 > In the last few chapters, you learned how to estimate avoidable/unavoidable bias and variance by looking at training and dev set error rates.
 The next chapter will discuss how you can use insights from such an analysis to prioritize techniques that reduce bias vs. techniques that reduce variance.
 There are very different techniques that you should apply depending on whether your project’s current problem is high (avoidable) bias or high variance.
 Read on!